Big Bear Lake: Climate

 Due to the 6790 to 7200 ft elevation of the weather station, precipitation is greater than in the lowlands of San Bernardino County, averaging 21.15 in a year.
 The maximum 24-hour precipitation was 9.43 in on December 6, 1966.
 Measurable precipitation normally occurs 44.9 days a year.
 Mountain thunderstorms occasionally produce heavy rainfall, even in midsummer (when most southern California lowland locations are quite dry).
-Big Bear Lake's climate is Csb (Warm-summer Mediterranean) under the Köppen climate classification.
+Big Bear Lake has a Mediterranean climate (Csb) bordering on a humid continental climate (Dsb) under the Köppen climate classification.

 In contrast to most of southern California, the Big Bear Lake region normally receives significant winter snow because of its high elevation.
 Snowfall, as measured at lake level, averages 72 inches per season; upwards of 100 inches can accumulate on the forested ridges bordering the lake, at elevation above 8000 ft.
 In February 1990, 59.5 in of snow were recorded.
 The most snow in 24 hours was 27.0 in on March 27, 1991.
 The greatest snow depth was 58 in on February 3, 1979.
 Snow has fallen in every month except July and August.
 There are normally 18 days each year with measurable snow of .1 in or more.